slakies/slakies/README.md

 - 👋 Hi, I’m @slakies
 - 👀 I’m interested in C#, JavaScript, and web development.
-- 🌱 I’m currently learning Azure among lots of things.
+- I use Azure as a cloud infrastructure system.

 <!---
 slakies/slakies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.